-Sundays in RE at TVUUC: Choose Your Own Adventure!
+Sundays in RE at TVUUC:

-We’ll begin together in our sanctuary as one community of all ages with ritual, song, and a Story for All Ages that invites congregants young and old into engagement with the theme of our exploration for the morning.
+We begin together in our sanctuary as one community of all ages with ritual, song, and a Story for All Ages that invites congregants young and old into engagement with the theme of our exploration for the morning.
 Following the story, children, youth, their families and our program volunteers are invited to participate in one of our experiential spaces for the next part of our morning.
 These include:

 Nursery